reruo321/Java_Practice/Chapter-06/README.md

 - Only static variables are allowed in the static method.
 - static method can call only other static methods in the same class.

 The static method is always resolved at compile time, but overriding is done at runtime.
-(Compile is faster.)
+(Compile is before running.)
 Thus, **the static method is not overriden**, but it would rather overshadow a method with the same name in the derived class.

 ### final
 *final* keyword prevents a class to have any children, a method to be overriden, and a variable to be changed.
 (The last one is the same as *const* in C/C++.)
 If the variable refers an instance, it cannot point to other reference, but the instance values of its reference can be changed. *final* and *abstract* cannot be together because they are mutually exclusive concepts.